 Our Child-To-Teacher Ratio– 12:1 State Licensing Ratio– 14:1

 Summers at Kinder Haus are filled with fun learning and delightful memories!
-We explore a different theme each week, where we combine fun, educational activities with plenty of outdoor time (weather permitting), weekly bus trips and lots of water play.
+We explore a different theme each year, where we combine fun, educational activities with plenty of outdoor time (weather permitting).
 Students enjoy art, cooking, sewing, drama, and science.